vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

     - Same SWITCHPORT mode (Access / Trunk)
     - Same allowed VLANs / VLAN gốc (for Trunk interfaces)

-- If an Giao diện’s configurations do NOT MATCH the others, it will be EXCLUDED from the ETHERCHANNEL
+- If an Interface’s configurations do NOT MATCH the others, it will be EXCLUDED from the ETHERCHANNEL

 ---